 The school policy for homework was developed and agreed by the staff and has the full agreement of the Governing Body.
-The policy was approved and ratified by the Governing Body during the Autumn Term 2020.
+The policy was approved and ratified by the Governing Body during the Autumn Term 2020 and has been revised in September 2022.